MMunibas/fad/README.md

     config="./Final_Fit/config.txt")
 ```

-PhysNetCalculator contains a PointChargePotential class for QMMM calculation using the EIQMMM class of ASE.
-The electrostatic interactions are calculated as in the TIP3P model in ASE with the cutoff radii equivalent to the cutoff radii defined in PhysNet (default: width of 1.0 for the switch function to disable electrostatic interactions in the range 9.0 to 10.0)
+The PhysNet calculator contains a PointChargePotential class for QMMM calculation using the EIQMMM class of ASE.
+The electrostatic potential is calculated via shifted electrostatic Coulomb interactions.

-Example for QM system (PhysNet) in Water (TIP3P), see https://wiki.fysik.dtu.dk/ase/tutorials/qmmm/qmmm.html for detailed instructions:
+Example for QM system in Water, see https://wiki.fysik.dtu.dk/ase/tutorials/qmmm/qmmm.html for detailed instructions:

 ```
 qm_calc = PhysNet(...)            # QM calulcator as defined above